DC Optimal Power Flow

 Using DC Power Flow

-In this perspective, users have the capability to conduct the DC power flow analysis and leverage the resulting solution to configure starting primal values.
+In this perspective, users have the capability to conduct the DC power flow analysis and leverage the resulting solution to configure initial primal values.
 Here is an illustration of how this can be achieved:

 flow = dcPowerFlow(system)

-Starting Dual Values
+Initial Dual Values

 Dual variables, often referred to as Lagrange multipliers or Kuhn-Tucker multipliers, represent the shadow prices or marginal costs associated with constraints.
 The assignment of initial dual values occurs when the solve!